 San Francisco is a dream location for sports fans.
-Home of some of the most storied sports teams, and best athletes in all of history, if you’re a sports fan, you can’t miss seeing these spots.
+Home to some of the most storied sports teams and best athletes in all of history, San Francisco’s sports scene has been booming for decades, and still runs strong today.
+If you’re a sports fan, you can’t miss these spots.

 In 2014, Levi’s Stadium replaced the famed Candlestick Stadium as the home venue for the San Fransisco 49ers.
 Since then it’s been home to a lot more than just football, although the 2016 Super Bowl game was hosted there, as well!

-Like many stadiums, the most convenient way of visiting is via a chartered bus for a group, which allows you to enjoy all of the thrill of the day, with none of the hassle of transportation.
+Like many stadiums, the most convenient way of visiting is by chartered bus for a group, which allows you to enjoy the thrills of the day, with none of the hassle of transportation.